depeperwinkel

 Usage

-In addition to dishes with freshwater eel - don't forget how depleted the eel stock is - sanshō is delicious with white and red meat, duck, fish and shellfish, squid and desserts, especially those with chocolate.
-Sanshō is a key ingredient in Shichimi togarashi, Japan's 7-spice spice, and is used in Japanese noodle and miso dishes.
+Besides dishes featuring freshwater eel—don't forget how severely depleted eel stocks are—sanshō is delicious with white and red meat, duck, fish and shellfish, squid, and desserts, especially those featuring chocolate.
+Sanshō is a key ingredient in Shichimi togarashi, Japan's seven-spice spice, and is used in Japanese noodle and miso dishes.

 Features: